- 1 Characteristics, uses and history of common grapevine

-In this way, grape vine became the main source of sugar during a very long period of the past.
-For this purpose not only raisins were used, but also grape marmalades and some preparations such as “arrop”, a Spanish preparation wich consists on boiled must mixed with fruits in order to make a sort of sweet dessert.
+In this way, grapevine became the main source of sugar during a very long period of the past.
+For this purpose not only raisins were used, but also grape marmalades and some preparations such as “arrop”, a Spanish preparation which consists on boiled must mixed with fruits in order to make a sort of sweet dessert.

 The first men gathered wild grapes, as shown by the remains of seeds found in some sites in the Middle East.

-The first vestiges of the use of the vine for the production of wine date from the year 5,000 BC.
+The first vestiges of the use of this plant for the production of wine date from the year 5,000 BC.
 They were found in archaeological sites in Hajji Firuz Tepe, in the Agros Mountains of Iran.
 It is a clay pot in which the remains of wine were preserved in the form of a layer of red paint.

 It is believed that the Egyptians of Ancient Egypt had wine supplied to them by Palestinian merchants.

-Later, during the dynastic periods, they themselves had to know the cultivation of the vine, since in some hieroglyphics the orientations of how a vine should be placed around a pole so that it can climb can be appreciated.
+Later, during the dynastic periods, they themselves had to know the cultivation of grapevine, since in some hieroglyphics the orientations of how a it should be planted around a pole so that it can climb can be appreciated.